-The engine run time can also be extended by another 10-minutes, if during the first 10 minutes Steps 1-2 are repeated while the engine is still running.
+The engine run time can also be extended by another 10 minutes, if during the first 10 minutes Steps 1-2 are repeated while the engine is still running.
+An extension can be requested, 30 seconds after starting.
 This provides a total of 20 minutes.